pymupdf/PyMuPDF/docs/quad.rst

    * This is not true for all matrices: e.g. shear matrices produce parallelograms, and non-invertible matrices deliver "degenerate" tetragons like triangles or lines.

-   * Attribute :attr:`Quad.rect` obtains the envelopping rectangle.
+   * Attribute :attr:`Quad.rect` obtains the enveloping rectangle.
 Vice versa, rectangles now have attributes :attr:`Rect.quad`, resp. :attr:`IRect.quad` to obtain their respective tetragon versions.

 ============================= =======================================================